john-hawkins/UNSW_FishingVessels/README.md

 To run the code in this project you will need the file drifting_longlines.csv from the RodneyProjects DropBox folder.

-Data was originall downloaded from [Global Fishing Watch](https://globalfishingwatch.org/datasets-and-code/)
+Data was originally downloaded from [Global Fishing Watch](https://globalfishingwatch.org/datasets-and-code/)

 ## Colab Execution

 Copy this file into the root of the Google Drive.
-The open the notebook [cartoPy.ipynb](cartoPy.ipynb) in Google Colab.
+Then open the notebook [cartoPy.ipynb](cartoPy.ipynb) in Google Colab.

 ## Local Execution